anamikak22/Dragonfruit_AI_challenege_updated/README.md

 **Microscopic Image**:
 - As the parasite body is known to be a blob like structure of arbitrary shape which wil be a continuous region of black pixels, it will be most efficient to use ***Run-Length-Encoding (RLE)*** for the microscopic image.
 - RLE encodes the image as the starting posiion of the pixel and its ending position.
 However, to ***optimise*** more in terms of space, we only encode black pixels as encoding both white and black pixels would take unnecessary space.
-- Each tuple in the RLE list takes 16 bytes (8 for the starting position and 8 for the end position for each row).
+- Each tuple in the RLE dictionary takes 4*3 bytes (4 for the row, 4 for the starting position and 4 for the end position for each row).
 - There will be 100,000 elements in the RLE_data and each row can contain upto 10-12 different runs of black pixels.
-- The approximate memory that the RLE representation would take will be 100,000\*16\*10 bytes = 15.26 MB
+- The approximate memory that the RLE representation would take will be 100,000\*12\*10 bytes = 11.44 MB
 - In the worst case, the black pixels will be present alternatively in each row, hence each row will contain 50,000 elements.
-Hence, in this case, the occupied memory will be 100,000\*16\*50,000 bytes = 74.5 GB.
+Hence, in this case, the occupied memory will be 100,000\*8\*50,000 bytes = 37.25 GB.
 But this case will be highly unlikely.

 **Dye Sensor Image**:
 - In this case, the dye will be sparsely located in the image.
 Therefore, it will be most efficient to store only the coordinates which are lit.
 Hence, we use a sparse representation to store the images.
 For that, we chose the list data structure in python that will only store the coordinates from the image that are lit.
 - In the worst case, the dye will acquire all the area of the parasite body.
-Therefore, would require the memory equal to 16*parasite_body_area which can be approx. 149.01 GB (if the parasite body acquires all the area in the image).
+Therefore, would require the memory equal to 8*parasite_body_area which can be approx. 74.50 GB (if the parasite body acquires all the area in the image).
 However, this case is highly impractical.
-- Therefore, assuming that the dye acquires 15% of the total parsite body area and the parasite body area is 40% of the total image area, the required memory for the dye sensor image would be approx. 100,000\*100,000\*0.4\*0.15\*16 bytes = 8.94 GB.
+- Therefore, assuming that the dye acquires 15% of the total parsite body area and the parasite body area is 40% of the total image area, the required memory for the dye sensor image would be approx. 100,000\*100,000\*0.4\*0.15\*8 bytes = 4.47 GB.

 ### Question 2.
 Efficient Data Structure to store the images
 **Microscopic Image**: